jacopoMauro/dm874/presentations_guidelines.md

 * other tools not in DevOps periodic table
   * surf the net (e.g., sites like [https://stackshare.io/](https://stackshare.io/)
     to check if there are additional tools that would fit into the table
-  * if tool are important include them in the presentation
+  * if tools are important include them in the presentation
   * otherwise mention them en passant
 * concluding remarks
   * what is important to know, personal ideas

 ## Goal

-The goal of this presentation are the following:
+The goals of this presentation are the following:
 * show that a student is able to independently retrieve information from different sources, compile and summarize this information into a coherent presentation given to their peers to foster a selection of what tools to chose in their future work,
-* show that the students has the social skills to interact with his/her peers to convey effectively information and ideas,
+* show that the students have the social skills to interact with his/her peers to convey effectively information and ideas,
 * first preliminary part of the final project.

-The students while developing the presentation do not have to aim at given low level details, but to try instead to emphasize what are the good features of the tools, how easy is to use them, and in what context they should be used.
+The students while developing the presentation do not have to aim at giving low level details, but to try instead to emphasize what are the good features of the tools, how easy is to use them, and in what context they should be used.